Anwar3006/microservices_with_springboot/README.md

 ### Solutions to the above

 - Service Registry & Discovery
   - We can employ services like `Netflix's Eureka`, `Consul` or `Kubernetes' built-in Service Discovery`.
-What this will do is that when we spin up more instances of services or decrease them to adjust for load, these instances will be registered for the UI to automatically discover.
+What this will do is that when we spin up more instances of services or decrease them to adjust for load, these instances will be registered for other microservices to automatically discover.
+Service Discovery is for Backend(service-to-service) communication so this cannot be employed for our frontend-backend communication
 - Load Balancing
   - A central point for receiving requests and routing them to their appropriate service instance.
 - API Gateway